KeYProject/key/keyext.proofmanagement/README.md

 Usage: pm <command> [<options>...] [<args>...] available commands:
     check: Checks a single proof bundle for consistency.
-    merge: Merges two proof bundles.
+    merge: Merges multiple proof bundles.
-    bundle: Creates a zipped proof bundle (file extension "zproof") from a directory following the proof bundle path rules.
 ```

-Note that only the `check` command is currently implemented, which has the following options:
+#### check
+The `check` command performs the selected consistency checks and is able to give a console or HTML report:
 ```
 pm check [--missing] [--settings] [--replay] [--dependency] [--report <out_path>] <bundle_path>
 ```
-As expected, the available options correspond to the features described in the section above.
+The available options correspond to the features described in the section above.
 `<bundle_path>` is the path of the proof bundle to check and can either denote a directory or a zip file.

 The directory structure of the bundle has to conform that described in